The Mass Function of Dark Halos in Superclusters and Voids: Introduction

+Mass function of \citet{Press--1974ApJ...187..425P} (hereafter PS) for dark haloes depends on global cosmological parameters so does not incorporate the presence of the background large-scale disturbances which can form superclusters and voids.
+Presence of the LSS alter the matter density and can change the growth rate of cosmological fluctuations.
+This problem was first considered by \citet{Bond--1991ApJ...379..440B} and \citet{Bower--1991MNRAS.248..332B} as the `two barrier' problem and improved by \citet{Mo--1996MNRAS.282..347M}, \citet{Sheth--1999MNRAS.308..119S}, and others.
+These models provided a connection between the mass function and the background overdensity making possible to solve the inverse problem of recovering the last, as was done by \citet{Munoz--2008MNRAS.391.1341M} and \citet{Sheth--2011MNRAS.417.2938S}.
+In these models, however, the background perturbation was considered spherical.
+Also there was not provided a possibility to examine effects of transition between structures of different densities, e.g. between superclusters and voids.

+In this paper a modification of the PS theory is proposed allowing for a background perturbation (name it `host') which is associated with the supercluster or the void.
+The host perturbation is defined by a set of statistical constraints for the cosmological perturbation field.
+Growth rate of the random perturbations depends on the host overdensity and determines dynamical age of the population of haloes.
+As a demonstration of applicability of the model the inverse problem is considered in a simple case for recovering the host overdensity.

-Below in 2nd Section we will describe a modification of the Press--Schechter theory.
-In 3rd Section we consider applications of the theory to superclusters and voids.
-Benefits and issues will be discussed in 4th Section.
+Below, in 2nd Section described the modification of the PS theory.
+In the 3rd Section considered an application of the theory to superclusters and voids.
+Benefits and issues are discussed in the 4th Section.